 - Avoid starting a sentence or paragraph with “And,” “But,” “So,” or “Because.”

 - Never copy-paste paragraphs from your previous blogs, even if you wrote them.
-You must rework on the language to avoid internal copy-pasting.
+You must rework the language to avoid internal copy-pasting.

 - You must not use indefinite pronouns while blogging.